Medical Activity Manager, Médecins Sans Frontières, Myanmar

 Making a difference

-With a background in medicine, Su came to AUT to further her understanding of how to best support people during emergencies and disaster situations.
-Her studies are supported by a Ministry of Foreign Affairs and Trade NZ scholarship.
+Su came to AUT to further her understanding of how to best support people during emergencies and disaster situations.
+Her studies were supported by a Ministry of Foreign Affairs and Trade NZ Scholarship.

 “I have a bachelor’s degree in medicine from my home country, and spent several years working at general hospitals and private clinics as a junior medical doctor and an assistant surgeon, followed by a career as a freelance general practitioner.
 I decided to study disaster risk management to develop a better understanding of the broader management of disaster and emergency-related events.”